asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 tags: ['pair programming', 'extreme programming']
 ---

 The advice for development teams practicing pair programming has long been that as long as two developers see the code, that is considered a code review.
 One benefit of pair programming was that the need to have separate code reviews was unnecessary and even wasteful.
 I took this advice for a long time even when faced with the fact that there were specific scenarios where it failed me and my team.
+I've even mentioned in previous blog posts that pair programming can replace code reviews.
 The twelve XP practices are brilliant and I contend that they would dramatically improve any development team that took the time to master them.
 I am a huge proponent of XP (including Pair Programming) and it remains one of my passions.
 However, there are a lot of cases where I don't think pair programming should be considered a substitute for a code review.

 There is still a contingent of people who believe this.
 I often see blog posts recommending increasing team efficiency by replacing code reviews with pair programming.
 I even saw a conversation between some of the original XP practitioners stating that the pull request & code review model was wasteful for teams that pair program.
 Being on a team that does both I have to disagree.
 I have found that combining these practices have been incredibly valuable for my team.

 <div class="well">
 	<h6>The Twelve XP Practices</h6>
 	Pair Programming<br/>
     Planning Game<br/>
 	Test Driven Development<br/>
 	Whole Team<br/>
 	Continuous Integration<br/>